 Experts say fastening the seatbelt correctly minimizes the risk of common injuries.
 Also, accident statistics show that the advantages of seatbelt use outweigh the occasional injury actually caused by seatbelts.

 Is wearing a seatbelt a guarantee that you won’t die in a crash?

 Nothing guarantees any of us will actually survive a car accident.
 But again, accident experts report that seatbelts increase the chance of survival.
 Most people do not die from injuries sustained from seatbelts, but rather from the severity of the accident, or due to a defective or malfunctioning seatbelt.
 Defective seatbelts are a serious matter and can cause you to sustain injuries in a crash that you otherwise wouldn’t have if your seatbelt was functioning properly upon impact.
 Seatbelt defects can include failure to latch, excessive slack of the seatbelt, failure to lock, missing straps such as shoulder or lap belt, and others.

 Sometimes those who are fastened in their seatbelts experience submarining during a collision.
-Submarining happens when the person slides out from under the lap-belt, occurs if the seatbelt is defective in some manner or not worn correctly.
-Seatbelt submarining increases the likelihood of severe injury or even death after the body is either thrown about the inside the vehicle or ejected.
-This is why it is not only important to wear a seatbelt, but to make sure your seatbelt is tightened and working properly.
-If you became injured due to a defective seatbelt, you may be eligible to hold the manufacturer responsible and file a products liability claim to receive compensation for injuries sustained and other damages.
+Submarining happens when the body slides out from under the lap-belt.
+This may result from a defect in the seatbelt or improper fastening.
+Submarining increases the likelihood of severe injury or even death is a serious accident.
+This is why the experts warn to make sure your seatbelt is tightened and working properly.
+In some cases where seatbelt defects actually cause injury, manufacturers are held liable in a products liability claim.
+Compensation can include money damages for injuries.